 - Since the virus first emerged, the Vermont Health Department has been in constant contact with CDC and other states to closely monitor developments, and work to minimize the spread of illness.
-State government has been advising health care providers, schools, emergency responders on the latest information and preventive measures, and providing guidance and updates on the website and through the news media.
-This is a quickly evolving situation with new information guiding actions on an ongoing basis.
-Staff across the Department of Health are working in the Health Operations Center to adjust our response as appropriate to the situation in Vermont.
+Staff across the Department of Health are working in the Health Operations Center and the State Emergency Operations Center activated March 11 to provide statewide support.

-- Epidemiologists and public health nurses have been following CDC protocols for monitoring people who have recently returned from travel to affected areas (which includes China, South Korea, Iran, Italy, and Japan as of March 6).
+- Epidemiologists and public health nurses have been following CDC protocols for monitoring people who have recently returned from travel to affected areas.
 Monitoring means checking their temperature daily, watching for symptoms, and for some people, staying home.

 - The Vermont Department of Health has compiled helpful guidance on how to help keep respiratory illnesses like COVID-19 from spreading, travel information and situation updates from the Centers for Disease Control and Prevention.
 This can all be found at healthvermont.gov/COVID-19.